Understanding Liminal Spaces in Counselling & Psychotherapy

 Imagine standing in a doorway, with one room behind you and another waiting just beyond.
 You can sense that you cannot go back, yet you haven’t stepped fully forward.

-Working together at a pace that feels right for you, we’ll create space for change with a therapeutic approach that respects your individuality and diversity, supporting your personal goals.
-Some people come for a few therapy sessions, others for longer-term support.
+Working together at a pace that feels right for you, we’ll create space for change with a therapeutic approach that respects your individuality and diversity and supports your personal goals.
 There’s no need for a referral or long-term commitment, and there’s no waiting list.

 Talking Therapy sessions start at £40 per session, and I have reduced rates for individuals on low income or currently out of work.
 My private counselling space in Redruth is accessible with great transport links and parking nearby.
 I also offer online and telephone counselling sessions.